fredbrowne/turboYAML/README.md

    - By setting the API key as an environment variable, you don't need to provide it explicitly every time you run turboyaml.

+5. **Log Analyzer Functionality**

+   - **AI-Powered Log Analysis**: Utilize the `--logs` option to automatically analyze DBT run logs.
+This feature identifies errors and provides AI-generated suggestions for correction, streamlining the debugging process.

+   - **Default Log Path**: If not specified, TurboYAML looks for logs at `/logs/dbt.log` by default, making it easier to get started without additional configuration.

+   - **Efficient Error Resolution**: With precise error pinpointing and actionable suggestions, the log analyzer aids in quickly resolving issues encountered during YAML generation, ensuring smoother data engineering workflows.

+    - To use this feature, simply run TurboYAML with the `--logs` option with your command:

+    ```bash
+    turboyaml --api-key <your_openai_api_key> --logs /path/to/your/logfile.log
+    ```

+This addition enriches the troubleshooting process, leveraging AI to enhance productivity and minimize errors in your YAML configurations.

 ## Explore dbt SQL Models

 For a diverse collection of SQL models and examples, you can explore the official dbt documentation: